RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.4_circuitbreaking.md

 ...
 ```

+The circuit breaking rule is only applied to v3 of the user profile service.
 The connection pool settings restrict the maximum number of requests to each instance to 1 (this makes it easier for you to trip the circuit for demo purposes).
 The outlier detection settings define the thresholds - an instance that fails once with a 502/503/504 error is ejected from the mesh for 3 minutes.
 You can read about the various settings in the Istio [docs][1].

 Deploy this circuit breaking rule:
 ```